The Literary Arts Fund will award at least $50 million in grants to the nonprofit literary arts field over the next five years, concluding in 2031.

 - Organizations and publishers applying for a general operating grant must first complete an eligibility quiz on Submittable.

-- Literary arts nonprofits that are eligible to apply must submit an application form on Submittable by December 19, 2025, at 8:59 p.m.
+- Literary arts nonprofits that were eligible to apply had to submit an application form on Submittable by December 19, 2025, at 8:59 p.m.
 PST / 9:59 p.m.
 MST / 10:59 p.m.
 CST / 11:59 p.m.
 EST.

 - A downloadable guide to the grant application is available here to assist with application preparation.